Off the Deep End: Parodies and polka

 After recording the first batch of originals in 1990, Yankovic focused his attention on parodies.
 By early 1991, only three parodies had been recorded.
 Two of them, the cookie-inspired New Kids on the Block parody "The White Stuff" and the television-centric MC Hammer parody "I Can't Watch This", were slated to be released as singles.
 In fact, several cartons of promo singles were pressed, but they were deleted from the record company's catalogue at the last minute.
 These CDs were later discovered by Yankovic and his drummer, Jon "Bermuda" Schwartz, in a trash heap and have since become collector's items.
 "The Plumbing Song", a double parody of Milli Vanilli's hit singles "Baby Don't Forget My Number" and "Blame It on the Rain" was also recorded.
 In a 1992 interview with Dr. Demento, Yankovic said that he believed the parody to be "kind of redundant" at that point in time, given the lip-synching scandal that had effectively destroyed the band almost two years prior.
 In reference to this scandal, Yankovic also jokingly affirmed that he did indeed sing lead vocals on his parody.

 Yankovic waited for almost two years for the next "big thing" to emerge.
 "I don't have any really good reason why it took so long other than the fact that I was waiting for Michael Jackson's new album to come out," Yankovic explained.
 Unfortunately for Yankovic, the new album hit several snags.
 On November 26, 1991, Michael Jackson's new album, Dangerous was released.
 After hearing the hit single "Black or White", Yankovic approached Jackson about a potential parody entitled "Snack All Night".
-Although Jackson was a big supporter of Yankovic's work, he felt that a parody might damage the song's message.
+Although Jackson was a big supporter of Yankovic's work, he felt that a parody might be inappropriate, due to "Black or White" being about racial issues.
 Jackson told Yankovic that he could, if he wanted to, parody another song off his album, but just not "Black or White".